tagnewambo237/Quizz-ISSIMA/docs/V2_ROADMAP.md

-# QuizLock V2 - Implementation Roadmap
+# Xkorin School V2 - Implementation Roadmap

 This document serves as the master checklist for the V2 "Premium" implementation.
 It breaks down the complex architecture defined in `DESIGN_V2.md` into manageable, sequential phases.